 Creating a beautiful resource for research, education, and pure enjoyment

 When I started to design the interior of the book, I immediately realized the technical challenges of distributing a printed book of this size—over 800 pages.
 Getting a book of this size to someone in South America, for example, would be exceedingly expensive.
-I decided that in addition to the print book, we should also release an eBook.
-However, a traditional auto-flowing eBook that bounces images around and splits captions across screens would be a poor way to experience the beautiful images and history contained in this book.
+I decided that in addition to the print book, we should release an eBook.
+However, a traditional auto-flowing eBook that bounces images around and splits captions across screens would be a poor way to experience the beautiful images and history contained in the Andes.

 You can also view it on Apple iBooks: